 What are the different types of barcodes you can print on the labels?

-First generation, linear or one dimensional barcodes have a couple of disadvantages, they have a limited amount of information they can represent unless they become very long and therefore unusable.
-2 dimensional codes are still limited but the amount of information they can convey is much higher.
+First-generation, linear or one-dimensional barcodes have a couple of disadvantages.
+They have a limited amount of information they can represent unless they become very long and therefore unusable.
+2-dimensional codes are still limited but the amount of information they can convey is much higher.